 9. Do you offer extra-curricular activities?

-We offer more than 30 different extra-curricular activities as part of our programme of evening activities for children in Form III (Year 5) and above.
+We offer a vast choice of extra-curricular activities as part of our programme of evening activities for children in Form III (Year 5) and above.

 10. Can children board at Ashfold?